fetchai/agents-aea/docs/api/decision_maker/base.md

 **Raises**:

-- `None`: ValueError, if the item is not an internal message
+- `ValueError`: if the item is not an internal message

 <a id="aea.decision_maker.base.ProtectedQueue.put_nowait"></a>